google/mug/README.md

 ## [Parallelizer](https://google.github.io/mug/apidocs/com/google/mu/util/concurrent/Parallelizer.html)

-Runs a (large) pipeline of tasks in parallel with max number of in-flight tasks.
+Runs a (large) pipeline of tasks in parallel while limiting the number of in-flight tasks.

 For example, the following snippet uploads a large number of pictures in parallel:
 ```java